 - Preheat oven to 350 F.

-- Lightly grease a 8×8 baking dish with cooking oil spray.
+- Lightly grease an 8x8 baking dish with cooking oil spray.
 Line with parchment paper, spray, and set aside.

-- Combine melted butter, oil, and sugar in a medium sized mixing bowl.
-Add eggs and vanilla, and beat for about 1 minute, until lighter in color.
+- Combine melted butter, oil, and sugar in a medium sized mixing bowl, then add eggs and vanilla, and beat for about 1 minute, until lighter in color.
 Do not over beat!

 - In the same bowl, sift flour, cocoa powder, beetroot powder, and salt into the wet mixture.
 Gently fold in the dry ingredients into the wet mixture until JUST combined.
 Do not over mix or the texture of your brownies will be affected.
-Gently fold in chocolate chips.
+Next, gently fold in chocolate chips.

-- Pour brownie batter into pan, smoothing the top out evenly.
+- Pour brownie batter into greased baking dish, smoothing the top out evenly.

 - Bake for 20-25 minutes or until the center of the pan no longer jiggles and is just set to the touch.
 If testing with a toothpick, it should come out dirty because these are fudgy brownies.